-To claim that refinancing depends on credit score distribution, we present visual evidence suggesting that (i) unconditional refinancing rate is higher for borrowers with higher credit scores, (ii) borrowers with higher credit scores are the ones who refinance most actively, and (iii) credit score distribution is time-varying.
-Time-varying credit score distribution implies that refinancing opportunities are state-dependent (in this case, the state being time).
+We present three pieces of visual evidence suggesting that refinancing depends on credit score distribution.
+The first shows that the unconditional refinancing rate is higher for borrowers with higher credit scores.
+The second illustrates rate and credit score dynamics for the borrowers in the same cohort and implies that borrowers with higher credit scores are the ones who refinance most actively.
+Third, we demonstrate that credit score distribution is time-varying.
+Time-varying credit score distribution implies that refinancing opportunities are state-dependent (in this case, the state is credit score distribution at each point in time).